 As shown in the plot above, Altria’s working capital has been entirely in the negative region for the past 4 years.

-On average, Altria experienced a working capital deficit of as much as $3 billion every quarter between 2017 and 2020.
+On average, Altria experienced a working capital deficit of as much as $3 billion every quarter between fiscal 2017 and 2021.

-As of 4Q 2020, Altria’s working capital deficit reached nearly $2 billion in that quarter alone.
+As of 3Q 2021, Altria’s working capital deficit reached nearly $2 billion in that quarter alone.

-Since Altria has been having a negative working capital all these years, how did the company pull through with fewer current assets?
+Since Altria has been having a negative working capital all these years, how did the company pull it through?

 Altria’s Net Cash Provided By Operating Activities